 Kiddy fight

 My first thoughts were to finish the one with the stick, an observation only took half a second.
 Because he launched.
 I stepped to my left, sweeping the stick away with my left hand (so this is what wood's like!) and punched him in the face with my right hand.
 Unfortunately, our beautiful and quite inspiring ballet was interrupted.
 Another jerk behind me jumps at me with a "flying kick", but before straightening his kicking leg I managed to stop him with a right sidekick.
-Another fella behind him runs to me to contribute some "kicks" of his own, but everything flies off-target and I countered him in the end with a roundhouse kick, striking his left temple.

 OK, up till here you may think I defended myself beautifully, but to me what I did was bullshit and crap.
 I was supposed to finish the first few guys with one blow, an elegance which I was taught - Ikken Hisatsu.
 But I unconsciously pulled back, as if this was a big sporting tournament just as how Bruce Lee and Mas Oyama put it: a false sense of distance.